rashardsdata/ricothaka/current.md

 # POES
 Polar Operational Environmental Satellite (POES)
 The Polar Operational Environmental Satellite (POES) Project is a reimbursable project for the National Oceanic and Atmospheric Administration (NOAA).
-The Goddard Space Flight Center (GSFC) was responsible for the construction, integration and launch of NOAA series satellites.
+The Goddard Space Flight Center (GSFC) was responsible for the construction, integration and launch of NOAA series satellites. @NASA-GISS @nasa-pds @blackgirlscode

 <img alt="image" src="https://github.com/user-attachments/assets/831ece38-b5e7-4913-8659-39ef11a79e95" />